syseditor/Society/README.md

 Well... you can't right now.
 To be updated when the first version of the plugin is ready.

 ## Contributions/Collaborations
-NOTE: This plugin is under heavy development - most of the "supposed" features are NOT meant to work.\
 Contributions are always welcome.
 Please open an Issue for any bug you come across.
 For collaborations, please contact me in my discord: "immooo."